 We can talk a lot about the types of steel but what you want to know is what Rockwell Hardness your knives are (HRC).
 The higher the HRC the harder the steel.

 - 52-54 HRC: Cheap chefs knives, mostly very cheap 8 euro (10 dollars) made in China.
-Needs to be honed every time we are done with a task.
+It needs to be honed every time we are done with a task.
 If used in a professional kitchen.

 - 54-56 HRC: Better than cheap knives.
 Mostly for home cooks and not for the professional kitchen.
 Most cheap Chinese bone cleavers use this kind of hardness.
 Needs to honed a few times a day if used in a professional kitchen.